 My research interests tend to revolve around the peculiar relationship between digital and physical: especially the unexpected residues, loss and corruption that results from moving back and forth between atoms and bits, map and territory, description and thing.

 I work and teach in the areas of interactivity, lighting, graphic and object design, digital fabrication and spatial audio.
-In the fall of 2015 I was fortunate enough to join the faculty of IUPUI’s Herron School of Art and Design in Indianapolis as assistant professor in the Visual Communications Design program.
+In the fall of 2019, I was fortunate enough to join the faculty of University of Kentucky’s School of Visual Art Studies (SA/VS) after having served at the Herron School of Art and Design at IUPUI in Indianapolis.

 For the previous three years, I held the post of research engineer in the Mobile Media Services lab at Kungliga Tekniska högskolan (the Royal Institute of Technology) just north of Stockholm, Sweden.
 There I focused mostly on human-machine interactions and new applications for smart lighting and mobile services in home, industry and retail.